popikeyshen/ffmpeg/README.md

 # Streaming opencv image with ffmpeg

-In this repository i will show and code example of ffmpeg streaming an OpneCV image and difference between ffmpeg pipeline with banchmarks.
+In this repository i will show and code example of ffmpeg streaming an OpenCV image and difference between ffmpeg pipeline with banchmarks.

 ## How to use ffmpeg